ppone/docs/accounting/quickbooks-online.md

 - Customers on Invoiced are mapped to customers on QuickBooks by the name.
 Please keep in mind that QuickBooks does not allow multiple customers with the same name, but Invoiced does allow duplicates.

 - Customer names are truncated to 100 characters due to a character limitation in QuickBooks.

-- Unless you change this in the settings, the sync will create a default account, discount account, and tax code.

 - Only non-draft invoices on Invoiced that have been updated since the last sync will be synced.
 On your first sync this means that all non-draft invoices will be synced.